barryclark/jekyll-now/_posts/2023-03-09-Loom-security-incident-perfect-example-for-open-source.md

 Imagine you're a company that deals with cryptocurrency and while reporting a bug via a screen recorder a public key is shown.

-Now in the case of a breach and you have someone external exposing your public key, blockchain analytic companies could go to town and start trying to uncover more information about your transaction patterns.
+Now in the case of a breach, you could have someone external exposing that public key.
+Blockchain analytic companies could then go to town and start trying to uncover more information about your transaction patterns.

-Another instance, more on the social engineering side, would be if your style of communication and inside jokes with colleagues were exposed via a recording you had stored externally.
+Another instance, more on the social engineering side, would be if your style of communication and inside jokes with colleagues were exposed via a recording that you had stored externally.

 This could be enough information to make contact from a malicious party seem more believable.